-For instance, in looking at transplant patients by diagnosis codes, we are currently unable to identify if they had the transplant on the current encounter, or was the admission related to underlying management of their medical condition.
-This is crucial information when looking at variation in costs, length of stay and/or rates for readmission.
+For instance, health systems are currently unable to identify by diagnosis codes if transplant patients had the transplant on their current encounter, or if the admission was related to underlying management of their medical condition.
+This is crucial information when looking at variation in costs, length of stay (LOS), and/or rates for readmission.
 There’s the potential for significant variation in surgical costs and medical management from one patient to the next by simply looking at diagnosis codes.
-Similarly, when looking at procedure codes, three different patients may have had a portion of their colon removed for varying reasons (e.g. a gun shot, colorectal cancer, severe irritable bowel syndrome (IBS), etc.).
-All three patients would show as having colectomies but the length of stay (LOS), processes, and outcomes could be intentionally different.
-Neither coding tool provides a full picture as we are looking at single variables when classifying a patient stay, which is why the procedural hierarchy will help add content and context to the data available.
+Similarly, when looking at procedure codes, three different patients may have had a portion of their colon removed for varying reasons (e.g., a gun shot, colorectal cancer, severe irritable bowel syndrome [IBS], etc.).
+All three patients would show as having colectomies but the length of LOS, processes, and outcomes could be intentionally different.
+Neither coding tool provides a full picture, as it captures single variables when classifying a patient stay; the procedural hierarchy will help add content and context to the data available.
 The ICD-10 system is structured for an analytics platform, such as the Health Catalyst® Data Operating System (DOS™), to harness information about a health system’s patients.

 The International Classification of Diseases (ICD) was initially developed and published by the World Health Organization (WHO) to standardize healthcare reporting worldwide.
 According to the WHO, “ICD is the foundation for the identification of health trends and statistics globally, and the international standard for reporting diseases and health conditions.”
 Many revisions of ICD have been made and ICD-9 was not expansive enough for future healthcare needs with its limited number of codes and outdated information.

 Even though the transition to ICD-10 in 2015 disrupted the healthcare industry, the potential analytic benefits likely outweighed the disruption: